owenroberts/mmp350/index.md

 Students will write HTML, CSS, JavaScript and NodeJS.
 They will use image editing programs, Photoshop to create graphics for web sites.
 They will use Git and Github for source code management and Firebase for server deployment.

 ## Turning in assignments

-- DM @owen a URL to the assignment on Slack
-- Due dates posted on schedule page, assignments must be ready to present at the beginning of class
+- Assignments turned in on Blackboard
-- Late assignments are automatic 25 points off
+- Late assignments are 25 points off

+## Citations for code resources
+- Coding assignments must use citations for any code borrowed from resources outside of class, including Google, Stack Overflow, YouTube or any tutorial, even if it's as little as one line of code
+- This is good practice to keep track of resources as well
+- In comments at the top of include a link to the resource

+## Grade Breakdown

 10% | Teacher evaluation and attendance
 40% | Assignments